 Numbers, on the other hand, have everything to do with music theory.
 And they are utterly familiar with kids.
 I've taught many kids who started out on Schoenhut Pianos, and here's what I do.
 I number the keys using removable stickers.
 Look at the drawing below.

-Start With Familiar Songs In A Transparent Format
+Familiar Songs In A Transparent Format

 Numbers allow kids to explore thousands of songs without the need to use colors, or struggle with reading music.
 Piano By Number has the largest collection of songs by number anywhere.
 It's a great way to start kids at the piano.
 Try a few songs on the piano keyboard below.

 | 1 1 5 5 | 6 6 5 * | 4 4 3 3 | 2 2 1 * |

 | 3 3 3 * 3 3 3 * | 3 5 1 2 | 3 * * * |

 Ignore the "songbooks" that come with toy pianos and electronic instruments.
 They are either irrelevant (colors, animals) or far too complex (reading music) for your child to get an enjoyable start at the piano.
 Start with numbers!